AML Policy

 1. Sanctions, embargoes or similar measures issued by, for example, the UN and EU

-2. Jurisdictions which are non-collaborative, or which have been called to action by the FIUE
+2. Jurisdictions which are non-collaborative, or which have been called to action by the FIU

 PEP definition and screening